theupdateframework/taps/tap4.md

 update it._
 Otherwise, if the root metadata files specifies a custom list of URLs from which it should be updated, then the client uses those URLs to update this file.
-Otherwise, the client uses the list of mirrors specified in the map file.
+Otherwise, the client uses the list of URLs specified in the map file.
 _If this list is empty, then it means that no metadata or target file for this repository shall be updated at all._